STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 that work well individually and together.
 It is in the composition of connected and multicore components where today's C++ libraries are still lacking.

-The functionality of ``std::future`` offers a partial solution.
+The functionality of :cppreference-generic:`thread,future` offers a partial solution.
 It allows for the separation of the initiation of an operation and the act of waiting for its result; however, the act of waiting is synchronous.
 In communication-intensive code this act of waiting can be unpredictable, inefficient and simply frustrating.
 The example below illustrates a possible synchronous wait using futures::